Joseph-Fansi-SOC/soc-analyst-portfolio/AI-Assisted-Workflows/README.md

 This portfolio reflects my own practical work completed through hands-on labs, home lab exercises, and cybersecurity platforms.

 AI was used as a documentation and learning assistant to improve clarity, consistency, and communication of technical findings while maintaining ownership of the investigative process.

+---

+## AI Assistance

+AI was used to support documentation, report organization, MITRE ATT&CK mapping review, and Markdown formatting.
+All technical analysis, IOC validation, and investigative conclusions were performed and verified by me.